Cstannahill/code-evo/project-context.md

 - Stage and commit `backend/app/utils/token_logger.py` (now unignored) and redeploy so the backend includes the token logging module in production builds.
 - When hosting the frontend on a secure domain, either run the UI locally or configure `VITE_OLLAMA_BASE_URL` to an HTTPS-accessible tunnel so local Ollama models remain available; update deployment secrets accordingly before the next release.
+- After supplying an OpenAI API key (guest or authenticated user), confirm the refreshed model list includes GPT options in production; if not, inspect backend logs for `/api/analysis/models/available` to verify Bearer tokens are forwarded and cache entries resolve.
+- Smoke-test `ModelSelection`, `ModelSelectComponent`, and the multi-analysis tabs to confirm the shared model types behave as expected after redeploy (local models listed, auth-protected cloud models appear once keys are supplied).
 - Update Railway (and any other hosted environments) to set `MONGODB_TLS=true` and, if using self-signed certs, `MONGODB_TLS_ALLOW_INVALID_CERTIFICATES=true` or provide `MONGODB_TLS_CA_FILE`, then redeploy to verify MongoDB health check passes.
 After redeploy, review the enhanced MongoDB connection logs to capture detailed failure diagnostics if the handshake continues to fail.
 The logs now print sanitized Mongo URIs, all applied client options, and any server-selection details reported by PyMongo to speed up Atlas troubleshooting.
 If you previously pointed `MONGODB_TLS_CA_FILE` at `/app/certs/rds-combined-ca-bundle.pem`, remove that variable so the deployment uses the refreshed system CA bundle.
 - Test backend analysis with both legacy and new OpenAI models to confirm the token parameter fix works as intended.
 - Monitor logs for any parameter-related errors or unexpected behavior.